 The GBTC instrument carries a premium over buying bitcoin outright because of the many risks associated with cryptocurrency, mainly custody.
 Because investors do not have to worry about storage of BTC when buying GBTC shares, it is a more convenient way to get exposure to bitcoin's price fluctuations.

 Historically, when one share of GBTC has displayed a high premium over the equivalent amount of spot bitcoin, it has usually signalled a top in the market.
-Large changes in the premium can also signal major turning points as we will explain further on.
+Large changes in the premium can also signal major turning points.

 Calculating the GBTC premium